microsoft/language-server-protocol/protocol.md

 	 */
 	textEdit?: TextEdit;
 	/**
+	 * An optional array of additional text edits that are applied when
+	 * selecting this completion.
+Edits must not overlap with the main edit
+	 * nor with themselves.
+	 */
+	additionalTextEdits: TextEdit[];
+	/**
+	 * An optional command that is executed *after* inserting this completion. *Note* that
+	 * additional modifications to the current document should be described with the
+	 * additionalTextEdits-property.
+	 */
+	command: Command;
+	/**
 	 * An data entry field that is preserved on a completion item between
 	 * a completion and a completion resolve request.
 	 */